MobilePayDev/MobilePay-Online/README.md

 ## Restrictions

 A payment will time out within 20 minutes, meaning that the whole process of user accepting, callbacks made and authorization must be completed within 20 minutes.
-Furthermore after you get the callback containing the card data, you must update the status of the authorization within 20 seconds to ensure a smooth experience for the user waiting for the confirmation.
+Furthermore after you get the callback containing the card data, you must update the status of the authorization to either [authorize-succesfull](https://www.youtube.com/watch?v=dQw4w9WgXcQ) or [authorize-failed](https://www.youtube.com/watch?v=dQw4w9WgXcQ) within 32 seconds to ensure a smooth experience for the user waiting for the confirmation.